KenKundert/nestedtext/README.rst

 *NestedText* is a file format for holding structured data to be entered, edited, or viewed by people.
 It organizes into a nested collection of dictionaries, lists, and strings without the need for quoting or escaping.
-It is similar to *JSON*, *YAML*, and *TOML* but without the complexity and risk of *YAML* and the syntactic clutter of *JSON* and *TOML*. *NestedText* is both simple and natural.
-Only a small number of concepts and rules must be kept in mind when creating it.
-It is created, modified, and viewed with a text editor and easily understood and used by programmers and non-programmers.

 *NestedText* is convenient for configuration files, address books, account information, and the like.
-Here is an example of a file that contains a few
+Because there is no need for quoting or escaping, it is particularly nice for holding code fragments.
+Here is an example of a file that contains a few addresses:
-addresses:

 .. code-block:: nestedtext